Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning

 \section{Introduction}

-\IEEEPARstart{F}{uture} fifth generation (5G) communication systems will include substantial types of service.
-These involve enhanced mobile broadband, massive machine-type communication (mMTC), and ultra-reliable low-latency communication.
-Researchers have discussed multiple applications of such service types, including the Internet of Things, Internet of drones, gigabit wireless connectivity, and autonomous vehicles.
+\IEEEPARstart{F}{uture} fifth-generation (5G) communication systems will include substantial types of service involving enhanced mobile broadband, massive machine-type communication (mMTC), and ultra-reliable low-latency communication.
+Researchers have discussed numerous applications of such service types, including the Internet of Things, Internet of drones, gigabit wireless connectivity, and autonomous vehicles.
 They have been also debating potential frequency bands to service such applications~\cite{Lim_WCM18}.
 These new applications and services will be launched in the millimeter-wave (mm-Wave) range due to a shortage of bandwidth in the sub-6 GHz bands, which legacy radio communication systems have made tremendous use of because of the excellent radio propagation property.
 Mm-Wave channel models have been thoroughly investigated through extensive measurements and simulations and accurate models are vital for the design of mm-Wave communication systems.

 The sub-6 GHz channel models for system-level evaluation, which are usually based on geometry-based stochastic channel models (GSCMs), have focused on evaluating the performance of point-to-point communications or multiple-input multiple-output (MIMO) systems with a small number of antennas (up to eight in LTE).
-These have been performed in the regular cell size of LTE (e.g., 200~m for an urban micro (UMi) scenario) and are based on a base station to a user equipment (BS-to-UE) link type.
-Recent mm-Wave channel models have not only included the inherent characteristics of the mm-Wave channel but added also channel properties for evaluating 5G communication technologies such as massive MIMO (M-MIMO) and hybrid beamforming~\cite{SSCM_TMTT, METISmodel, 3GPP_mmwave}.
+These models have performed with the regular cell size of LTE (e.g., 200~m for an urban micro (UMi) scenario) and are based on a base station to user equipment (BS-UE) link type.
+Recent mm-Wave channel models have not only included the inherent characteristics of the mm-Wave channels, but have also added channel properties for 5G communication technologies, such as massive MIMO (M-MIMO) and hybrid beamforming~\cite{SSCM_TMTT, METISmodel, 3GPP_mmwave}.
 Nevertheless, these existing GSCMs are concentrated on modeling BS-UE links with a regular cell size and cannot support all modeling requirements for new 5G applications due to the lack of channel measurement campaigns for various link types~\cite{ComMag_METIS}.
-Small cell technologies will become crucial, and many kinds of new applications' link types will vary, for example, device-to-device (D2D), vehicle-to-everything (V2X), air-to-everything (A2X).
-What needs to be investigated then is a new channel model, one that can possess realistic cell layouts and various modeling requirements for new applications.